-Staff at SMS Changing Lives will be familiar with the monitor of behaviour changes and recording and reporting any concerns of CCE.
+Staff at SMS Changing Lives are familiar with the monitoring of behaviour changes and recording and reporting any concerns of CCE.

 15. Forced Marriage and Honour-Based Violence

 The school is sensitive to differing family patterns and lifestyles and child-rearing patterns that vary across different racial, ethnic and cultural groups.